logigearcorp/docs.testarchitect.com/content/user-guide/working-with-test-results/customizing-xml-test-results/_index.md

 -   Linux: /usr/local/logigear/testarchitect/templates/xsl/
 -   macOS: /Applications/TestArchitect/templates/xsl/

-**Note:** To understand the structure and the contents of XML test results, you may refer to the XML Scheme.
+{{<note>}} To understand the structure and the contents of XML test results, you may refer to the XML Scheme.
 This file is located at the following location:

 -   Windows: \{TA\_INSTALL\_DIR\}\\tahelp\\data\\XMLResult.xsd
 -   Linux: /usr/local/logigear/testarchitect/tahelp/data/XMLResult.xsd